cisco/mindmeld/source/userguide/voice.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It's important to note that speech recognition is not perfect, especially for domain-specific vocabulary and proper nouns.
-ASR errors may cause the text input to your Workbench application to be something different than what the user intended, which can lead to an unexpected response that makes the app appear unintelligent.
+ASR errors may cause the text input to your MindMeld application to be something different than what the user intended, which can lead to an unexpected response that makes the app appear unintelligent.
 The part of the pipeline that is most susceptible to a drop in accuracy due to ASR errors is the entity resolution step.
 This is because domain and intent